 Most people write a will with the help of a solicitor.
 The process costs between £100 and £200 for a single person’s will and between £150 and £300 for a will for a couple.

 The benefits of using a solicitor include that you are protected if anything goes wrong and your will should be accurate and safely stored.

 During the month of November, you can therefore apply for a solicitor to write you a will for the price of a voluntary donation to charity.

-All you have to do is make a charitable donation of around £95 for a single will or £150 for a couple’s will, to be split between charities such as ActionAid, Age UK, British Red Cross and NSPCC.
+The suggested charitable donation is £95 for a single will or £150 for a couple’s will, to be split between charities such as ActionAid, Age UK, British Red Cross and NSPCC.

 Visit www.willaid.org.uk or phone 0300 0309 558 to find your nearest participating solicitor.

 Are there any other cheaper ways to make a will?